jorditorresBCN/Assignments-2017/Lab02.md

 ```
 You will notice some peculiarities of twitter that are not captured by a general-purpose English tokeniser like the one from NLTK: @-mentions, emoticons, URLs and #hash-tags are not recognised as single tokens.
 Right?

-Using some code borrowed from [Marco Bonzanini](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/) we could consider these aspects of the language.
+Using some code borrowed from [Marco Bonzanini](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/) we could consider these aspects of the language (A former student, [Cédric Bhihe]( ), suggested [this alternative code]()).

 ```python
 import re